Mbed-TLS/mbedtls-docs/kb/how-to/rewrite-branch-for-coding-style.md

 ### Deleted files

-The rewrite script may not work if a commit deletes a file.
+The rewrite script may not work if a commit deletes a restyled file.

 Workaround: wait for a fix.